 Many young people and parents find talking to other parents and children who have had similar experiences a great help.

 It's also important to remember that you, as a parent, need support too.
 You may be experiencing feelings of loss at your child wishing to live in another gender, or you may be anxious about their future and the effect on the rest of your family.

 The charities listed on the TranzWiki page on the Gender Identity Research & Education Society website are there to help you, too.

 You and your GP can find advice and guidance for parents and carers on the GIDS website.

 NHS England review of gender identity services

 NHS England has commissioned an independent review of gender identity services for children and young people.
-The review will advise on any changes needed to the services for children and young people in 2021.
+The review will advise on any changes needed to the services for children and young people.